f4irline/csgo-artnet/README.md

    - "Tester Token" is used for the web browser ArtNet tester buttons.
 7. Make sure that the tokens match the ones in the CS:GO gamestate_integration_x.cfg files (check https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration)
 8. Launch game and connect to a game server!

+### TO BE IMPLEMENTED
+- Sending ArtNet signal to individual channels when an individual player dies
+- Setting events that will be listened to in the web browser